lazartea/Dinosaur_game/README.md

 A text-based adventure game created for Math 121.
 Built by Garrett Linck and Amy Rose Lazarte off of Starter code written by Adam Groce.

+Amy Rose and Garrett worked together in person throughout the majority this assignment.
+We used a github repository (https://github.com/lazartea/Dinosaur_game) to make our updates and additions as seamless as possible.
+This helped us collaborate seemlessly even when we could not meet up in person.
+This way, we could both be testing new implementations , flag errors, and request the addition of new features all in real time.

+After Garrett's original partner dropped the class, Amy Rose joined him and began working on the plot that he had already began developing.
+Unfortunately, Garrett had pneumonia for the week before the first check in, so Amy Rose did the bulk of the initial coding.
+After his recovery, we began working together on debugging the code Amy Rose had written and implementing new features.
+Garrett drew the map.txt file based on the rooms that Amy Rose sketeched out in the beginning of the project.

 ##Files
 - `monster.py`